kubeflow/website/content/docs/pipelines/sdk/component-development.md

 The concept of component is very similar to the concept of a function.
 Every component can have inputs and outputs (which must be declared in the component specification).
-The component code takes the data passed to it's inputs and produces the data for its outputs.
+The component code takes the data passed to its inputs and produces the data for its outputs.
 A pipeline then connects component instances together by passing data from outputs of some components to inputs of other components.
 That's very similar to how a function calls other functions and passes the results between them.
 The Pipelines system handles the actual data passing while the components are responsible for consuming the input data and producing the output data.